All Products

 Prerequisites

-View component plane component dashboards
+View control plane component dashboards

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the left-side navigation pane, click ACK consoleClusters.

-2. On the Clusters page, click the name of the cluster that you want to manage.
-In the left-side navigation pane, choose Operations > Prometheus Monitoring.
+2. On the Clusters page, find the cluster you want to manage and click its name.
+In the left-side pane, choose Operations > Prometheus Monitoring.

 Best practices for accessing control plane components